-Filipino American Yingying Kooyman has experienced racism in many ways and calls everyone to act against the growing Asian hate and systematic racism in the US.
+Fil-Am Yingying Kooyman experiences Asian hate and racism in many ways and calls everyone to act against the alarming trend in the US.

 When the pandemic struck early in 2020, the U.S. leadership was caught unprepared and incompetent.
 America has suffered the highest number of cases and deaths per capita in the world.
 Lives were recklessly lost under the former administration of Donald Trump who weaponized coronavirus with his hateful rhetoric and labeling of coronavirus “Wuhan/China virus” and “Kung Flu”.
 This was believed to have fanned the flames of already deep-rooted anti-Asian sentiment and the coronavirus racism.